 Imagine … The FBI checked your computer and browsing traffic.
-It now has details of what all sites you visited and what you did using your computer.
+It now has details of all sites you visited and what you did using your computer.
 And it knows more laws than you ever thought existed.
 When you open your browser, instead of your homepage, you get a notice from the FBI saying you violated so and so laws.
 Further, you have to pay a fine of $350 to avoid jail.
 That does look genuine, right?
 It is not, however.
-It is just the FBI Ransomware of 2012 still doing rounds in 2013, and you can do little to remove the ransomware virus.
+It is just the FBI Ransomware that is still doing rounds, and you can do little to remove the ransomware virus.
 I managed to get a copy of the browser screen lock of the FBI malware.
 Click on the image below to enlarge it.

 The ransomware has had many preys.
 It has been successful in getting people to pay up the $350 it demands as fine for your supposedly “illegal” browsing habits.
 And, it does not stop there.
 It demands an additional fee of $450 to remove your “criminal” records from its database so that you are not fined again.
 What would you do in such circumstances?
 Panic, and pay off the additional money too?

 Many have done that, and many will continue to do so until it occurs to them that they could get a confirmation from the local police station that the FBI is indeed asking for criminal browsing and record deletion fee.
 Else, simply write to the FBI asking you got such a message and ask whether it is indeed true.

 Ransomware and phishing malware have always counted on the fear of law and society within individuals.
 You might have noticed you get mail from Microsoft, Yahoo, and other biggies in your Outlook that promise you direct placements.
 When you take a closer look at the email ID, it has nothing to do with the companies and thus, reveals that it is a phishing attempt.